For the Texas Chicken Hash:

 Put 4 tortillas on a plate in stacks of 2.
 Spoon some of the chicken mixture on top of both stacks.
 Top each stack with 1 sunny side up egg and drizzle with the cheese sauce, to taste.
 Repeat the process with the remaining tortillas, eggs and cheese.
 Garnish each plate with avocado and tomato slices.

-Recipe courtesy Edith Lankford Prior owner of Lankford Grocery in Houston, TX.
+Recipe courtesy of Edith Lankford Prior owner of Lankford Grocery in Houston, TX.